Note: this is a keynote from Velocity Conf 2019, San Jose. A text version of the material follows, and then references.

 And political cover: if we’re going to replace the old system we’d better have feature parity.
 That’s a whole list of new requirements.

 Each concern we took back to the implementation level.
 But now they’re not puzzles, they’re more flexible than that.
 It’s closer to problem-solving.
 I start an implementation, and if it’s not taking this system in a healthy direction, I go back to our customers, and I’m like, this feature the old system had, what do y’all use it for?
 “Oh, we do this one thing with it.”
-How about we do that one thing in this other way?
+How about we do that one thing another way?

 I zoom in and out from detail to context.
 Implementation informs design.